ceford/cefjdemos-data-jdm-screenshots/cef-installation-notes.md

 Clone Joomla, Checkout latest 6 version (6.0.0alpha-dev)

+### Create Field Groups

+Nature
+Plants
+Animals

+### Create Categories

+Nature
+Plants with Nature as Parent
+Animals with Nature as Parent

 ### Create Fields

+Latin name in Nature Group
+Flowering Season in Plants Group (see User tutorial) yyyy in Animals Group

+### Create Article

+Fuchsia ?

 About the Author / A brief biography / A brief biography Rows 3 Article Sources / Brief list of sources for this article / Rows 3